Making gardens accessible

 Not only does it open up an area to everyone, it also addresses everyday practical issues from moving garden toys and furniture around to the job we all dread - putting the wheelie bin out!

-The inclusion of ramps and accessible pathways, into all landscape/garden designs, is becoming increasingly popular – which we believe can only be a good thing!
+The inclusion of and accessible pathways, into all landscape/garden designs, is becoming increasingly popular – which we believe can only be a good thing!

 Whatever surface material you choose, it should have a firm and properly specified sub-base with obvious edges and a slip resistant finish.
 Here are some of the most popular materials used for ramps and accessible pathways: